Is Chinese a hard language to learn?

 You’re having trouble saying “tram.”
 When you search the Chinese term for a tram in your online dictionary, you’ll see it’s straightforward.
 Just combine electricity 电 (Diàn) with car 车 (Chē) to get an electric car, 电车 (diànchē), or what one would call a Tram.

-The beauty of the matter is that Chinese people have a deep love and roots in the culture and pride in themselves.
+The beauty of the matter is that Chinese people have deep roots in their culture and a strong sense of pride.

 Is it worth learning despite the difficulty?